 One of the most common misconceptions surrounding Cyber Security is that it falls solely on the shoulders of an organisation’s IT department.
 Yes, IT staff may be responsible for the implementation of Cyber Security technologies, but Cyber Security is the responsibility of everyone within an organisation.

 Cyber-attacks are becoming increasingly more sophisticated, devious, and the easiest way for criminals to bypass traditional technological defences is to target an organisation’s employees.
-The phishing emails that we’re seeing today are almost indistinguishable from official company correspondence so unless staff are effectively trained to recognise these threats, then an organisation remains vulnerable to attack.
+The phishing emails that we’re seeing today are almost indistinguishable from official company correspondence so unless staff are effectively trained to recognise these threats, organisations remain vulnerable to attack.

-To ensure that staff take these threats seriously, it’s vital that an organisation’s Senior Executive team take ownership of Cyber Security and put in place a robust company-wide security policy that addresses the risks and defends against attacks.
+To ensure that staff take these threats seriously, it’s vital that an organisation’s Senior Executive team take ownership of Cyber Security and put in place a robust company-wide security policy that addresses the risks.

 Myth 2: Cybercriminals Only Target Large Organisations